violazhong/violazhong.github.io/index.md

 I was educated in data science and economics, latestly in New York University.
 Before coming to US, I worked for a startup in China.
 After graduate school, I spent one year in fellowship research on algorithmic fairness.
 In these jobs, I worked directly with various entrepreneurs, auditors, lawyers, policymakers, researchers and engineers.

 ## Expertise
 I write code most of time.
-I also have no problem in things like: math, legal papers, legal cases and financial statements.
-With a grip on this diverse skillset, I am good at understanding things from different and even opposing perspectives.
-Usually any multi-disciplinary environment or work will suit me nicely.
+I also have no problem in doing math and understanding legal papers, legal cases and financial statements.
+With a grip on this diverse skillset, I like understanding things from different perspectives such as law vs tech.
+Usually any interdisciplinary environment or work will suit me nicely.
 I am always open to joining exciting projects, so feel free to contact me.

 ## Presentation
 * “A New Proposed Rule for Disparate Impact in Housing,” Internet Law Works-in-Progress (2020).